Measurement Component

 self.set_progress(i * 100.0 / self.settings["N"])

-# Fills the buffer with sine wave readings from func_gen Hardware
+# Fill the buffer with sine wave readings from func_gen hardware

 self.data["y"][i] = self.hw.settings.sine_data.read_from_hardware()